 Don't forget about:Michael Saunders, Blue Jays; George Springer, Astros; Carlos Beltran, Yankees; Adam Eaton, White Sox; J.D.
 Martinez, Tigers; Kole Calhoun, Angels

-Trout is still the best player in baseball, and he's having yet another great (.313/.411/.552) season.
+Trout is still the best player in baseball.
 Let's assume he'll play left field in this configuration, next to two young Boston stars having very good seasons.
-After that, Desmond is an easy choice, as his transition to both Texas and center field has gone stunningly well -- he's hitting .322/.373/.525 -- and Trumbo leads all of baseball in home runs, having such a good year that he beats out teammate Davis in our expected roster.
+After that, Desmond is an easy choice, as his transition to both Texas and center field has gone stunningly well, and Trumbo, who leads all of baseball in home runs, beats out teammate Davis in our expected roster.

-After that, there's just no more room, though it does make for a fascinating thought of what the Final Vote may look like.
-(Though Martinez' broken elbow does take him out of consideration.)
-Saunders, finally healthy, is off to such a massive start (.296/.372/.572) that he's actually been one of the two best hitters on a team that has Donaldson, Edwin Encarnacion, Troy Tulowitzki, Jose Bautista, and Russell Martin.
-Don't be surprised, though, if Yost makes this even more complicated by leaving off Trumbo in favor of his own outfielder, Lorenzo Cain, who is having a decent year that doesn't quite measure up to his previous two great ones.
+After that, there's just no more room, though it does make for a fascinating thought of what the Final Vote could look like.
+(Though Martinez's broken elbow does take him out of consideration.)
+Saunders, finally healthy, is off to such a massive start (.291/.367/.563) that he's actually been one of the two best hitters in a stacked Jays lineup.
+Don't be surprised, though, if Yost makes this even more complicated by leaving off Trumbo in favor of his own outfielder, Lorenzo Cain, who is having a solid year that doesn't measure up to his previous two seasons.

 Current fan choice:David Ortiz, Red Sox